sidetrip-ai/ici-core/README.md

 ### Upgrade Python Version on MacOS (Only if your version is less than 3.10)

 This repository requires Python 3.10 or higher.
 By default, MacOS comes with Python 3.9 pre-installed.
-To upgrade to Python 3.12 or any version 3.10 or later and ensure it’s set in your PATH, follow these step-by-step instructions.
-We’ll use **Homebrew**, a popular package manager for MacOS, to install and manage Python.
+To upgrade to Python 3.12 or any version 3.10 or later and ensure it's set in your PATH, follow these step-by-step instructions.
+We'll use **Homebrew**, a popular package manager for MacOS, to install and manage Python.

 ### Check your python version
 ```